 Although the formal teaching of Celtic languages in North American universities almost certainly began in 1896 when Fred Norris Robinson was given permission by President Eliot to teach them within the English department at Harvard, the first degree-granting program in Celtic languages and literatures in North America began in the academic year 1911-12 at the University of California, Berkeley.

 The idea for this Celtic program appears originally to have been Charles Mills Gayley’s.
 A Dubliner by birth, who had known Celticists such as Sir John Rhys at Oxford, Gayley was keenly interested in native Irish literature and helped to bring Yeats and other figures of the Irish literary renaissance to California to lecture and read.
 In 1905 he met and encouraged a young undergraduate named William Whittingham (“Jack”) Lyman, a native Californian, to major in English.
 He later introduced Lyman to Yeats and other Irish writers and scholars.
 When Lyman had taken his M.A. in English, Gayley arranged for him to receive a university fellowship to travel to Oxford to study Celtic with Rhys.
 After a year at Oxford, Lyman spent two years at Harvard studying Irish with Fred Norris Robinson.
-In the meantime, the University of California English department had appointed (1909-10) a “Reader in Irish” named Joseph O’Hegarty, who apparently had no university degrees and who disappears from the University catalogue when Lyman returns to take up a post as Instructor in Celtic (then a tenure-track position) within the English department in 1911-12.
-In the same year, Celtic appears on the list of approved majors in the College of Letters and Science and in the following year Lyman is named also as “Graduate Adviser” in Celtic.
+In the meantime, the University of California English department had appointed a “Reader in Irish” named Joseph O’Hegarty in 1909-1910.
+O’Hegarty apparently had no university degrees and disappears from the University catalogue when Lyman returns to take up a post as Instructor in Celtic (then a tenure-track position) within the English department in 1911-12.
+In the same year, Celtic appears on the list of approved majors in the College of Letters and Science and in the following year Lyman is named also as “Graduate Advisor” in Celtic.

 The teaching of Celtic languages and culture has been more or less continuous on the Berkeley campus since 1909.
 After Lyman’s departure in 1922 there was a two-year hiatus, but in 1924, Ella Young, then a highly regarded Irish poet, was hired by the English department as the “James D. Phelan Lecturer in Irish Myth and Lore,” a position she filled for ten years.
 By the time she left, the English department had appointed Arthur Hutson, a student of Robinson’s, and he continued throughout his long service to the department and the campus to offer courses in Old Irish and other Celtic subjects, and is largely responsible for the excellent library holdings in Celtic areas.